Civic Core

 What is the Paseo?

 The Paseos are located on the north and south ends of the proposed Civic Core Vision Plan.
-In the first phase of the development, the North Paseo will connect the Civic Center and Library from west to east across Marguerite Parkway.
-It will continue through the parking lot and on to the “MART” dining Pavilion, culminating in the Urban Alley and event bridges.
-The Paseo will vary in width and include small eateries, recreational activities, water features and a trail to walk or ride a bike.
+In the initial phase of the development, the North Paseo will connect the Civic Center and Library from west to east across Marguerite Parkway.
+It will continue through the parking lot and into the Entertainment Plaza, culminating in the Urban Alley and event bridges.
+The Paseo will vary in width and include small eateries, recreational activities, water features, seating area and a trail to walk or ride a bike.

-The Event Barn is a joint project between the Santa Margarita Water District and the City of Mission Viejo.
-The barn structure will be built as a “flex space” that will include an attached large, shaded overhang and large glass walls that can be opened to the Bridge Plaza and Event Bridges.
+The Special Event Barn is a joint use facility between the Santa Margarita Water District and the City of Mission Viejo.
+The barn structure will be built as a “flex space” that will include an attached large, shaded overhang and large glass walls that can be opened to the Bridge Outlook.
 The Event Barn will be used to host concerts, art exhibits, corporate meetings and many other community-based gatherings.
-The Mart Dining Pavilion will support events at the barn by providing opportunities for patrons to walk and grab dinner before or after an event.
+LOS OSOS Dining Pavilion will support events at the barn by providing opportunities for patrons to walk and grab dinner before or after an event.

 What is the CORE?

 The CORE is the community’s place to gather and celebrate Cultural, Open Space, Recreation and Entertainment.
 The Core Area Vision Plan includes land along Marguerite Parkway from Jeronimo Road to the north to Oso Parkway to the south as well as the land along La Paz Road and Oso Parkway west to the Santa Ana Freeway.
-The Current Core Area Vision Plan primarily focuses on the land within The Village Center, and in particular, the land that housed the former Stein Mart building.
+The current Core Area Vision Plan primarily focuses on the land within The Village Center, and in particular, the land that will house LOS OSOS.